Chronic back pain recommends you do everything in your power to prevent it.

 And whilst this has not yet been proved, may respond to a course of antibiotics.

-Another less encouraging slant: after spinal surgery patients are highly likely to develop modic changes, and hence chronic back pain.
+There's another even more discouraging slant; after spinal surgery patients are highly likely to develop modic changes, and hence chronic back pain.

 Watch this space: antibioltics may in the future may be an important part of the management of chronic back pain.
-But first, hard scientific evidence is needed that antibiotics are part and parcel of the management of chronic lower back pain.
+But first, hard scientific evidence is needed that they are part and parcel of the management of chronic lower back pain.

 Want to know what it's really like in a Chiropractic Practice.
 What really happens at the coalface.
 What conditions are treated, the drama, the fun and laughter, the tears and the tragedy?
 Bernard Preston's books have been described by one reader as